bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ```
 [
   {
-    title: 'Tetris',
-    genre: 'Puzzle',
+    id: gameId, //provide `_id` value
   }
 ]
 ```
-is now updated to
+the game with specified ID is now updated to
 ```
 null
 ```